If you are having some or all of your fees paid by a sponsor your sponsor will need to provide a letter detailing how much they are going to pay.

 - name and address of where to send the invoice

 We must receive your sponsor letter to enable you to register.
-You must complete registration by your registration deadline, more details on registration (including deadlines) can be found on our registration pages.
+You must complete registration by your registration deadline.
+Browse our student registration pages for more details on registration, including deadlines.

 What to do when you have provided sponsor evidence to admissions